-- Parents may only visit if prior arrangements have been made and approved by the camp director at least 24 hours in advance of the visit.
+- Parents and other visitors may only visit if prior arrangements have been made and approved by the camp director at least 24 hours in advance of the visit.

 - All visitors must check in at the PNWC nurse’s station and must wait for a Camp escort.

-- Visitors must be accompanied at all times by a PNW Camp escort for liability reasons.
+- Visitors must be accompanied at all times by a PNWC escort for liability reasons.

 CLOTHING: The dress code is rooted in the desire to encourage campers to dress in a manner that reflects Christian modesty and stewardship of what the Lord has given.
 Campers/volunteers must dress in accordance with their biological genders as determined by anatomy at birth and not subject to change.
 Christians can hurt their testimony by the clothing they wear and the way they wear it.
 In general, outfits that are too tight or too short do not honor the Lord and are not allowed.
 Not everyone who comes to camp is saved so we need to set a good example.
 Our goal is also for campers to dress appropriately for the activities of a typical camp day.
 Modesty is an issue for both the boys and the girls.
 Some of the clothing styles today are not designed with modesty in mind.
-Keeping this in mind, these are the dress code guidelines for all campers and staff attending PNWC.
+Keeping this in mind, these are the dress code guidelines for all campers and volunteers attending PNWC.